mbuyco/nvim-config-lua/README.md

 My custom configuration for Neovim IDE.

 Currently the configuration mainly supports PHP development.
-In the future developments, my goal is to use it for the programming languages that I am familiar with such as Python, Ruby, JavaScript and Java (and more)!
+This repository will evolve overtime to support programming languages that I will be using in my day-to-day work.